SUMMER EXHIBITIONS

 EMMA GREEN

-Working with Naoko Abe, we are exploring the creation of a new Matsumae Cherry Collection at White House Farm and a Matsumae Cherry Park in Great Glemham village in tribute to Mr Asari's lifelong devotion to flowering cherries – recorded in new Matsumae Blossom Paintings by Emma Green.
+Working with the writer Naoko Abe and selected tree nurseries, we are exploring the creation of a new Matsumae Cherry Collection and Masatoshi Asari Peace Park at White House Farm and in Great Glemham village - in tribute to Mr Masatoshi Asari's lifelong devotion to flowering cherries.
+We are also exploring a collaboration between Emma Green and the composer / Taiko Drummer Joji Hirota for the 2025 Alde Valley Spring Festival.

 HARRY BECKER